odoe/odoenet/markdown-pages/blog/ember-with-arcgis-api-for-javascript/index.md

 **npm install --save ember-cli-amd**

 Awesome, you have the addon installed.
 Update the _index.html_ as we described above.
-You'll also want to update your **Brocfile.js** as [shown here](https://gist.github.com/odoe/b01d9b4996a415d8a5bb#file-brocfile-js). [gist id=406aa7b5a9d1bf99d95c] In this case, I know I am going to use Dojo via the CDN, so I will set up the [dojoConfig](http://dojotoolkit.org/documentation/tutorials/1.10/dojo_config/).
+You'll also want to update your **Brocfile.js** as [shown here](https://gist.github.com/odoe/b01d9b4996a415d8a5bb#file-brocfile-js). [gist](https://gist.github.com/odoe/406aa7b5a9d1bf99d95c) In this case, I know I am going to use Dojo via the CDN, so I will set up the [dojoConfig](http://dojotoolkit.org/documentation/tutorials/1.10/dojo_config/).

 Now let's create some components.

 **ember generate component esri-map** **ember generate component esri-search** **ember generate component esri-legend** **ember generate component map-switch**

 Ember-cli will scaffold your [components](http://emberjs.com/api/classes/Ember.Component.html) for you.
-Let's fill out our components now, here's the _esri-map_. [gist id=7ff4169e32ac08443f58] As you can see, Ember-cli uses [es6/es2015](https://github.com/lukehoban/es6features). **Learn it, live it, love it**.
+Let's fill out our components now, here's the _esri-map_. [gist](https://gist.github.com/odoe/7ff4169e32ac08443f58) As you can see, Ember-cli uses [es6/es2015](https://github.com/lukehoban/es6features). **Learn it, live it, love it**.

-Here's is the search component. [gist id=b6c1843649a564a1e871]
+Here's is the search component. [gist](https://gist.github.com/odoe/b6c1843649a564a1e871)

-Here is the legend component. [gist id=fcdc801386eae7f35f77]
+Here is the legend component. [gist](https://gist.github.com/odoe/fcdc801386eae7f35f77)

-Then we have a small component that will switch the maps. [gist id=f737d860734303f393b0]
+Then we have a small component that will switch the maps. [gist](https://gist.github.com/odoe/f737d860734303f393b0)

 These Ember components are very similar to [WebComponents](http://webcomponents.org/) and it's a good way to think of them like that.
-In this application, we'll add an _index.hbs_ into _app/templates/index.hbs_. [gist id=012590ce3141b3f51934] Ember uses [Handlebars](http://handlebarsjs.com/) or it's DOM templates, so it's pretty easy to set up the layout of your DOM in here.
+In this application, we'll add an _index.hbs_ into _app/templates/index.hbs_. [gist](https://gist.github.com/odoe/012590ce3141b3f51934) Ember uses [Handlebars](http://handlebarsjs.com/) or it's DOM templates, so it's pretty easy to set up the layout of your DOM in here.
 At this point, you just need to set up the styling for your app and you should be good to go.
 You can now run your application.

 **ember serve**